 This collection of papers is not yet fitted together like a book usually is – and should be – and this is because many aspects of the work of Homeros still are unclear and even sometimes look contradictory to us.
-I would like to bring more coherence in my results in coming years, filling important gaps.
+I would like to bring more coherence to my results in coming years, filling important gaps.
 Probably it is good to state here that I use only the content of the two epics ascribed to Homeros, and not the Cyclic Epics that admittedly are much related to the Iliad and Odyssey, but appear to be of another, lower, quality and even seem to come from a different culture.
 So I do follow the motto that it is best to “explain Homeros from Homeros”.
 No gap filling from other sources.

-With all this, I hope to rehabilitate Homeros as a poet that was correct, not only in his descriptions of human psychology and behavior for sure but also in his tales about the landscape and locations he sang about.
+With all this, I hope to rehabilitate Homeros as a poet that was correct, not only in his tales of human psychology and behavior, for sure, but also in several of his descriptions of the landscape and locations he sang about.

 And why am I studying this subject?

 My daughter-in-law, more up to date than I am, advised me to show more of myself on this website; certainly more than a stern passport photograph.
 So do I.

 When a young man of 17, at Grammar School I did read Homeros, with an open-minded teacher preferring present-day language in translations.
 We enjoyed Homeros and the enchantment stayed lifelong.
-Since that time, during my study Forestry at the Wageningen University, and during my career as a research worker in the American tropical forests, followed by the job of assistant professor in silviculture in the Netherlands, I kept Homeros’ verses as a treasure in my heart.
+Since that time, during my study Forestry at the Wageningen University, and during my career as a research worker in the Neotropical forests, followed by the job of assistant professor in silviculture in the Netherlands, I kept Homeros’ verses as a treasure in my heart.
 Now I am retired and have the time to let my trained sleuth off the lead.
 I have none or only a few preconceptions such as derived from traditional opinions about Homeros, and this leads me to unexpected places.

 I may be contacted via my e-mail address: email@example.com